Optimizing Infertility Treatment

 Credit designation statements

-Optum Health Education designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+Optum Health Education designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The American Academy of Physician Assistants (AAPA) accepts credit from organizations accredited by the ACCME.